 Advanced treatment options for head and throat cancer

 Advanced treatment options available at MU Health Care include:

 - Reconstructive surgery.
-Specially trained surgeons at MU Health Care perform advanced reconstructive techniques to restore function and minimize disfigurement after surgery.
+Specially trained surgeons at MU Health Care perform advanced reconstructive techniques to restore function and minimize disfigurement for our patients after surgery.
 This often involves transplanting skin, muscle and/or bone from the leg, arm or abdominal wall to the head and neck area.

 - Transoral robotic surgery.
 Surgeons at MU Health Care have vast experience using transoral robotic surgery to treat certain oropharyngeal cancers.
 This innovative surgical technique uses a robot (guided by the surgeon) to remove tumors.